rizinorg/cutter/docs/source/building.rst

 ~~~~~~~~~~~~~~

 The official way to build Cutter on Linux is by using CMake.
-First clone the repository with its dependencies:
+First, clone the repository with its dependencies:

 .. code-block:: sh

    git clone --recurse-submodules https://github.com/radareorg/cutter

-Then just use CMake to build Cutter and its dependency radare2.
+Then invoke CMake to build Cutter and its dependency radare2.

 .. code:: sh